 VI.F.4.
-Clinical and Educational Work Hour Exceptions

-VI.F.4.a) In rare circumstances, after handing off all other

-responsibilities, a fellow, on their own initiative, may elect to remain or return to the clinical site in the following circumstances: to continue to provide care to a single severely ill or unstable patient; to give humanistic attention to the needs of a patient or patient's family; or to attend unique educational events.
-(Detail)

-VI.F.4.b) These additional hours of care or education must be counted toward the 80-hour weekly limit.
-(Detail)

-Background and Intent: This requirement is intended to provide fellows with some control over their schedules by providing the flexibility to voluntarily remain beyond the scheduled responsibilities under the circumstances described above.
-It is important to note that a fellow may remain to attend a conference, or return for a conference later in the day, only if the decision is made voluntarily.
-Fellows must not be required to stay.
-Programs allowing fellows to remain or return beyond the scheduled work and clinical education period must ensure that the decision to remain is initiated by the fellow and that fellows are not coerced.
-This additional time must be counted toward the 80-hour maximum weekly limit.
+Clinical and Educational Work Hour Exceptions VI.F.4.a) In rare circumstances, after handing off all other responsibilities, a fellow, on their own initiative, may elect to remain or return to the clinical site in the following circumstances: to continue to provide care to a single severely ill or unstable patient; to give humanistic attention to the needs of a patient or patient's family; or to attend unique educational events. ^(Detail) VI.F.4.b) These additional hours of care or education must be counted toward the 80-hour weekly limit. ^(Detail) control over the scheduled res note that a fell the day, only i Programs allo education per Ind Intent: This requirement is intended to provide fellows with some heir schedules by providing the flexibility to voluntarily remain beyond the sponsibilities under the circumstances described above.
+It is important to low may remain to attend a conference, or return for a conference later in if the decision is made voluntarily.
+Fellows must not be required to stay. wing fellows to remain or return beyond the scheduled work and clinical iod must ensure that the decision to remain is initiated by the fellow and re not coerced.
+This additional time must be counted toward the 80-hour ekly limit.
 VI.F.4.c) A Review Committee may grant rotation-specific exceptions for up to 10 percent or a maximum of 88 clinical and educational work hours to individual programs based on a sound educational rationale.
 The Review Committee for Pathology will not consider requests for exceptions to the 80-hour limit to the fellows' work week.
 VI.F.5.
-Moonlighting

-VI.F.5.a) Moonlighting must not interfere with the ability of the fellow to achieve the goals and objectives of the educational program, and must not interfere with the fellow's fitness for work nor compromise patient safety.
-(Core)

-VI.F.5.b) Time spent by fellows in internal and external moonlighting

-(as defined in the ACGME Glossary of Terms) must be counted toward the 80-hour maximum weekly limit.
-(Core)

-Background and Intent: For additional clarification of the expectations related to moonlighting, please refer to the Common Program Requirement FAQs (available at http://www.acgme.org/What-We-Do/Accreditation/Common-Program-Requirements).
+Moonlighting VI.F.5.a) Moonlighting must not interfere with the ability of the fellow to achieve the goals and objectives of the educational program, and must not interfere with the fellow's fitness for work nor compromise patient safety. ^(Core) VI.F.5.b) Time spent by fellows in internal and external moonlighting (as defined in the ACGME Glossary of Terms) must be counted toward the 80-hour maximum weekly limit. ^(Core) moonlighting, nd Intent: For additional clarification of the expectations related to please refer to the Common Program Requirement FAQs (available at gme.org/What-We-Do/Accreditation/Common-Program-Requirements).